ChanseyIsTheBest/NX-60FPS-RES-GFX-Cheats/README.md

 * selecting the game **NAME** will take you to a file that contains a credit for the cheat author(s) as well as any information they've included about the cheat
 * selecting a **TITLE ID** will take you to the game's TitleID directory which contains the credit/info file and the cheats directory for the game
 * selecting a **BUILD ID** or **VERSION** will take you directly to the corresponding cheat file
+* available cheat types per game and cheat availability for the latest game version are indicated by icons according to the key

 To mass download the entire cheat repository on a computer click "Code" -> "Download ZIP", extract the zip and copy the TitleID folders to your SD card under `sdmc:/atmosphere/contents` for usage